piukhq/carina/README.md

 ## configurations

 - create a `local.env` file in the root directory
-- add your configurations based on the environmental variables required in `app.core.config.Settings`
+- add your configurations based on the environmental variables required in `app.core.config.Settings` or use the file `local/local.env.example` as template

 ## running